Cannabis Strategy FAQs

 The College’s position and Strategy strike a responsible balance to make sure that the public is protected as society adapts to increased legal access to recreational cannabis and the emerging matter of cannabis for medical use while supporting the profession of pharmacy to play an active and appropriate role as medication and clinical experts to promote positive patient outcomes.

-Can pharmacies dispense medical cannabis?
+Can pharmacies dispense or distribute medical cannabis?

 No. Under the current Access to Cannabis for Medical Purposes Regulations it is illegal for pharmacies (or any retail outlet) to distribute medical cannabis.